Protecting Children in Central America

 Group of kids sitting together.
 Photo by Brett Gundlock

-Child Migrant Return and Reintegration Project (CMRRP)
+Child Migrant Return and Reintegration Program (CMRRP)

 While many unaccompanied children have viable claims for U.S. protection, some children choose to return to their country of origin, and others may be required to return, having been found ineligible for protection.
 No formal coordination exists for these children to ensure their safety, well-being and care upon return.
 In addition, children most often return to the conditions that caused them to make the dangerous journey to the United States alone in the first place.
-KIND’s Child Migrant Return and Reintegration Project (CMRRP) addresses these needs.
+KIND’s Child Migrant Return and Reintegration Program (CMRRP) addresses these needs.

 Feature Resource